How to start a food log to support your health

 This is just one example of how to keep a food log or journal.
 You can customize it to fit your needs and goals.
 The important thing is to make sure you are recording what you eat and drink, the serving size, and the calorie count.

-Fill out the form below to download a fillable food log diary you can use to track your meals and snacks each day.
+Fill out the form on this page to download a fillable food log diary you can use to track your meals and snacks each day.